The survey kept one pair: ETH

 Pro is built around the uncomfortable part of grid trading: knowing when the range is gone.

-Every tracked pair is checked for a ranging regime.
-Trending and violent markets are set aside.
+Every pair we track is checked for a steady sideways range.
+Trending or wild markets are set aside.

-The grid is fitted to the pair volatility, with the stop and leverage limit visible before entry.
+The grid is sized to how much the pair actually moves, with the stop and leverage cap shown before you start.

 When price leaves the range, the setup gets an exit alert.
 A grid needs a boundary, not blind hope.

-Each issue carries the month's public ranging-pair setup: the range, the grid count, the leverage cap, and the stop.
-When a published range breaks, a short note says the setup is over.
+Each issue carries one month's free setup: the pair, the range, the grid count, the leverage cap, and the stop.
+When that range breaks, a short note tells you the setup is over.
 Nothing else is sent.

 A fintech page can look polished and still leave the buyer guessing.
 Layer 0 has to do more: reduce trading ambiguity without pretending risk disappears.